 Also from Clover Hill, Chesterfield, Virginia, Mary Ella was the daughter of Creed and Margaret Haskins.
 In 1880 her father was working as a blacksmith to support his wife and their six children: Peter (age 10), Fanny (age 7), Mary E. (age 6), Robert (age 4), and twin infant boys, Arthur and Ernest.

-We don’t know if the couple knew each other from their Virginia roots; though it seems likely as we see no evidence that either of the couple’s parents ever made their way to Wadsworth in Medina County, Ohio.
+It isn’t clear if any of Mathew’s family came here to Ohio although Mary’s parents and brother definitely did.
 Already working as a coal miner, Mathew continued in that line of work when he arrived here; likely recruited like so many others by the local mining companies.
 The couple wed on February 24, 1892 and, not long after, started a family.

 Their first child, a son named Harry, was born on May 7, 1893.
 The following year, a daughter named Hattie on June 23, 1894.
 Three more children would come before the turn of the century.
 Samuel Mathew Owens was born on April 26, 1896.
 Robert was born on August 24, 1897.
 In 1899 another son, Floyd, was born.